ChibiOS/ChibiOS-Drivers/README.md

 * Add the required files lists to the CSRC and CINC lists ( Usually $(STM32DRIVERSRC) and $(STM32DRIVERINC) )
 * Include the drivers.h file in main.c, and anywhere else needed
 * Add a driversInit() call just below halInit()
+* include drivers_conf.h at the top of mcuconf.h
-* You might have to tweak extra_registry.h depending on your hardware
+* You might have to tweak extra_registry.h and drivers_conf.h depending on your hardware

 Everything else works like using a standard driver.
 So far only drivers for STM32.